lauraromerosantos/lauraromerosantos/README.md

 Hi!
 My name is Laura Romero, I'm from Brazil 🇧🇷 Currently studying System Analysis and Development at FSPOA.
 I'm an avid reader and a passionate coder.
 I always aim to acquire and develop new knowledge.

--  📍 From RS living in Porto Alegre
 -  👩🏻‍💻 Beginner Full Stack Developer
 - 🎯  Sharing a little of my journey at [GitHub](https://github.com/lauraromerosantos?tab=repositories)
 - 📚I'm currently learning: